austinco93/postfix-interpreter/README.md

 Prolog program to parse and interpret a made-up language called _Postfix_. _Postfix_ is a stack-based language defined in _Design Concepts in Programming Languages_, by Franklyn Turbak and David Gifford.

-`interpreter.pl` simply returns the result of the command provided in 'input.txt'
+`interpreter.pl` simply returns the result of the command provided in `input.txt`

 `interpreter2.pl` will display the stack after each command execution.